cmu-mars/cmu-robotics/documents/p2-cp1.md

 the query mechanism to query the power consumption for certain inputs (simulating the idea of running experiments in practice to measure power consumption in specific configurations).
-The DAS will query only a small number of inputs until a query budget (specified by Lincoln Labs) is reached.
+The DAS will query only a small number of inputs until a query budget (specified by Lincoln Labs) is exhausted.
 The DAS will use the information gleaned to learn an approximation of the secret power model.

-In the second phase, the robot will be asked to complete `n` tasks (part of a mission) within a map without running out of energy.
+In the second phase, the robot will be asked to complete `n` tasks (part of a mission) within a map.
 There are charging stations on the map.
 The learned approximation of the power model is used by the adaptation logic, but the actual battery levels during the evaluation are computed with the secret power model provided by Lincoln Labs.
-In the baseline scenario, the MARS team will use either a hard-coded energy model or no energy model at all.
-The robot would therefore not make effective planning decisions about whether and when to recharge.
-In the adaptive cases, the MARS team will use the energy model learned in phase 1.
-Differences should be observable in terms of mission failures (e.g., running out of energy) and completion time (e.g., recharging more effectively with fewer disruptions to the mission).
+In the baseline scenario, the MARS team will use no energy model at all, but rely on reactive planning to go to the charging station when it is needed.
+The robot would therefore not make effective planning decisions about when to recharge.
+The evaluation is based on observable differences in terms of (i) mission success/failures (e.g., running out of energy) and (ii) completion time (e.g., recharging more effectively with fewer disruptions to the mission).

 ### Research Questions

-**RQ1**: Can the use of learning a power model improve the score of mission compared to using inaccurate model and no model?
+**RQ1**: Can adaptations that reasons on `models that have been learned under budget constraint` improve the quality of missions (in terms of evaluation criteria including timeliness, success rate) compared to reactive adaptations?

++ We assume the learning is `under limited budget constraints`.
+Also, power models are assumed to be `polynomial models parameterized over robot's configuration options`.
-+ There might be some cases where using an accurate model might tell us that we can finish a mission without going to the charge station and therefore score better in the mission.
++ There might be some cases where using an accurate model might tell us that we can finish a mission without going to the charge station and, therefore, we finish the the mission earlier (i.e., better in terms of timeliness).
-+ We would like to explore corner cases that an accurate model can provide us benefit by saving time, saving energy or both, and therefore hitting a better score in total.
++ We will explore corner cases that adaptation using a learned model can provide us benefit by saving time, saving energy or both, and therefore hitting a better score in total.
-+ Using an inaccurate model might tell us that we can go to the target but the discharge is quicker ($t^2$) than what the robot expects (t) and therefore fail the mission
-+ There might be some cases where the inaccurate model tells us we need to go to the charging station, but we could finish the mission without going to the station.
++ There might be some cases where reactive planner force the robot to the charging station, but we could finish the mission without going to the station.
-+ We would also explore how the learning budget (number of queries we are allowed to do in the learning process) would affect the quality of the mission as well as the adaptation quality (cf. RQ2).
++ We would also explore how the learning budget would affect the quality of the mission.
 For this we will do sensitivity analysis where we learn the power model under different budgets form extremely low (e.g., 1) to a high budget (e.g., 1000).

-**RQ2**: Can the use of learning a power model improve the quality of adaptations?
+**RQ2**: Can learning generate better adaptation strategies that impact the satisfaction of mission goals and qualities?

-+ There might be some cases where an accurate model leads to the quality of the decisions made by the analyzer and planner.
-For example, an accurate model might trigger fewer adaptations, an accurate model might lead to better decision making by not going too much to the charging station or going only when it is needed.
++ One of the limitation of using model checking for generating the adaptations is that the number of potential states generated by adaptation strategies will explore.
+In this challenge problem, we use learning to enable to prone ineffective adaptation strategies and extract effective ones.
+More specifically, we learn the power model and we use the model for finding the strategies that lie on the Pareto front.
+We expect that if we learn more accurately, the Pareto front strategies are more effective with respect to the inaccurate estimation of power consumptions.

+### Novelty
+The first research question focuses on the learning under budget constraint.
+Active learning under a budget constrain is still an open problem.
+The end goal is to acquire the most informative data to learn a model with low generalization error.

+The second research question focuses on integrating a parametric power model with the planner.
+In BRASS MARS, we use model checking for synthesizing the adaptation plans.
+Model checking provides guarantees that we care about in this research.
+However, the possible states that the model checkers will require to check will explode, because of the high number of possible adaptations.
+We will explore the possibility of limiting the number of adaptation strategies by selecting the most effective ones that lie on the Pareto front with respect to the mission goals (energy consumption, accuracy).

 ## Test Data

+There are pieces of information that will be defined before the execution of a test for this challenge problem:
+* The map, including way point locations and locations of charging stations.
+* The set of Kinect sensors that the robot can use.
+* The set of software components (localization) that can be used by the robot.
+* A set of predefined power models that are inherently different from each other and they simulate different power consumptions of the robot.

+This is not the full robot configuration, just the parts that are necessarily visible to adapt during test.

 We will provide a baseline power model that describes the power consumption of the system depending on a number of configuration options.
 The model is a linear model over the inputs (including interactions).

-Possible perturbations that we consider in this challenge problem:
+Possible secondary perturbations that corresponds to the robot's environment:
-* Placement of 1 obstacle once or multiple times
+* Placement or removal of one or multiple obstacles once or multiple times
-* Placement and removal of obstacle
-* Set charge (to a higher or lower degree)
+* Set charge

 ## Test Parameters